Broken Nose Surgery

 While some broken noses can be resolved with a basic alignment procedure, in most cases surgery is needed to restore full functionality and appearance to the nose.
-Depending on the severity of the break, one or more procedures may be required.
+Depending on the severity of the break, Dr. Miller may choose one or more procedures.

 There is a 7 to 14-day window after nasal trauma when the fractured bone can be put back into its original position.
 This can be done without breaking the bones again, or requiring any advanced techniques.
 It simply requires the patient to be adequately anesthetize a long the nose such that manipulation does not cause any discomfort or pain.

 After the 14-day window, the displaced nasal bones have already begun to heal and have formed firm attachments to their new position.
 As such, a more involved procedure is required to realign the bones.
 An open reduction means that incisions inside the nose have to be made in the bones read broken.
 An open reduction can be avoided if the patient is seen and treated within the first 7 to 14 days after nasal trauma.

 Also commonly called a “nose job,” a rhinoplasty procedure is performed by a skilled facial plastic surgeon that uses a variety of techniques to restore the appearance of the nose.
 Nasal bones and cartilage are modified or removed and tissue is sometimes added for reshaping the structure of the nose.
 The skin of the nose remains unaltered.
 However, once the underlying bone structure is revised, the skin conforms to the new shape, resulting in an impressive final result.
 While performing a concomitant rhinoplasty with a close reduction of the nasal fracture is typically uncommon, many patients with a long-standing nasal fracture who have elected to undergo an open reduction, as discussed above, will elect to simultaneously get refinement of the nasal contour.